dagfinnr/perl-extract-method/README.md

 * Often returns variables unnecessarily from the extracted method.
 If a variable is defined before the extracted region and used after it, the extracted method always returns the variable.
-This is only necessary if the variable has been assigned to inside the extracted method, and that probably does not happen often.
+This is only necessary if the variable has been assigned (or if it's a hash or array that's not a reference and its contents have been changed) to inside the extracted method, and that probably does not happen often.
 * Possible collisions with variable names when referencing and dereferencing arrays and hashes.
 I chose not to create cryptic names for the references.